We-Gold/gpxjs/README.md

 Based on [GPXParser.js](https://github.com/Luuka/GPXParser.js), which has been unmaintained, this updated library is intended to bring modern JavaScript features to GPX parsing, including extensions in tracks and fully featured typescript support.

-**This library currently does not include support for non-browser execution.** If you are interested in creating a pull request, that would be helpful.

-Right now, to use this in Node.js without a browser, you will need to use `jsdom`'s `DOMParser`, making it a global object.

 _I'm also open to any improvements or suggestions with the library, so feel free to leave an issue._

 ## GPX Schema